 - Final Cut Pro X: Requires you to download the RED Apple Workflow Installer.

 - Vegas Pro

 Post Production with REDCINE-X PRO

 REDCINE-X PRO is a professional one-light coloring toolset, equipped with an integrated timeline and a post effects software collection that provides the ideal environment to review recorded footage, edit metadata, organize projects, and prepare your R3D files.
 Use either REDCINE-X PRO or a compatible third-party non-linear editing (NLE) application to edit R3D files.

 RED TETHER, included in REDCINE-X PRO, allows you to record footage from your camera directly to a computer or an external drive.
 Using tethering bypasses the need to record to an SSD and offload to a computer later, saving you time.
-The latest version of REDCINE-X PRO and the REDCINE-X PRO Operation Guide are available for download at RED Downloads.
+The latest version of REDCINE-X PRO for Windows, REDCINE-X PRO for Mac, and the REDCINE-X PRO Operation Guide are available for download at RED Downloads.

 NOTE: RED TETHER is included in REDCINE-X PRO build 35 or later.